b09/javascript_notes/super_notes.md

 const assert = require('assert');
 ```

-Now we're ready to start writing some basic tests.
+Now we're ready to start writing tests.

-Now that we have access to the `assert` module, we can use any of the methods that come with it.
-We can use the `equal()` method to check if two values are the same, just like you might have done when unit testing in other languages.
+With the `assert` module, we can use any of its methods.
+The `equal()` method checks if two values are the same.

 ```js
 assert.equal(true, true);